iadityatharu/Learn-PostgreSQL/intro.md

 SELECT * FROM employee LIMIT 5;
 ## LIKE clause :
 It is used to search for a specified pattern in a column.
 example:
+finding fname who contain letter i in them (anywhere)
+SELECT * FROM employee WHERE fname LIKE '%a%';
+finding fanme who contain first letter A in them
+SELECT * FROM employee WHERE fname LIKE 'A%';
+finding fname who contain last letter a in them
-SELECT * FROM employee WHERE name LIKE '%A%';
+SELECT * FROM employee WHERE fname LIKE '%a';